Prickly pears (aka opuntias) have the widest distribution of any genus in the cactus family, extending from Canada all the way to Argentina.

 The variety called “Baby Rita” (O. basilaris) has purple pads, grows to only 8 inches and has pink flowers.
 Some blind prickly pears (O. rufida) have a reddish purple tinge.

-All “Santa Rita” prickly pear are hardy enough to withstand frosts but thrive in the more arid parts of U.S. Department of Agriculture zones 7 to 10.
+All “Santa Rita” prickly pear are hardy enough to withstand frosts but thrive in the more arid parts of the U.S. Department of Agriculture zones 7 to 10.

-Miniature Prickly Pears
+Other Prickly Pears (Mini)

 Many prickly pears grow in low clumps or form miniature pads.
 The golden beavertail prickly pears (O. aurea) grow pads that reach 2 inches across and have clear yellow flowers.